Gabriella439/slides/dhall-intro/dhall-intro.md

     print (config :: Configuration)
 ```

-# Why not go through JSON?
+# Benefits of generating JSON/YAML

+Many people generate JSON/YAML when they first start trying out Dhall, because:

+* You can "try before you buy" (doesn't require immediate buy-in from your peers)

+* Generating JSON/YAML is a more incremental migration path

+* You can download prebuilt statically-linked executables for Windows/OS X/Linux

+  * `dhall`
+  * `dhall-to-{json,yaml}` / `{json,yaml}-to-dhall`
+  * `dhall-lsp-server`

+# Benefits of native language support

-There are some benefits of reading a Dhall configuration file directly:
+There are some benefits of reading a Dhall configuration file directly when
+you commit more fully to the language:

 * Simplicity